TimelessPuck/Cool-Custom-Text/README.md

 ![Visual example](Docs/CoolAnimatedText.gif "Visual exemple")

 A small project that shows a cool way to use SpriteFont in MonoGame.
+Features:
+* Render text inside a fully customizable box (dimension, padding and scale)
+* Apply special FX tags to style or animate parts of your text
+* Handle text overflow seamlessly, with support for line-by-line or page-by-page display modes

 ---